fomightez/retreat16/making binder.rst

    -  ``requirements.txt`` file to specify dependencies.

        See step #2 at http://mybinder.org/.
-(Technically, not absolutely required if your needs don't extend beyond basic or mybinder.org already has the needed module installed, such as what happened when I looked into ``bokeh``.
-They already had it.
-This can be confirmed by typing ``import`` followed by the module name [or what designation is used to import that module usually] in a notebook spawned via MyBinder.
+(Technically, not absolutely required if your needs don’t extend beyond basic Python or if mybinder.org already has the needed module installed.
+For example, when I looked into ``bokeh``, they already had it.
+The availability of modules can be confirmed by typing ``import`` followed by the module name [or what designation is used to import that module usually] in a notebook spawned via MyBinder.
 If there is no error, than it is already available and you don’t need to add it ``requirements.txt``.
        Alternatively, there are other way to specify dependencies, see `the site <http://mybinder.org/>`__.)

 Readying your Github Repository